A list of key words and phrases used in the printing and design industry.

 That quality of paper defined by its levelness that allows for pressure consistency in printing, assuring uniformity of print.

-Soy Inks
+Soy ink

 Inks made with soy oils instead of petroleum as the base.
 They are considered to be more environmentally friendly, a standard component of green printing.